 It’s not just what you eat, but also when you eat.
 Try to eat at the same time every day to regulate your body’s natural processes.

-Foods to avoid?
+What foods to avoid?
 Stay clear of nicotine, caffeine, stimulants, high-salt foods, and artificial additives.
 These can exacerbate your anxiety symptoms, making it harder to manage your emotions.
 Limit your caffeine and alcohol intake as well.
 They might provide temporary relief but can lead to heightened anxiety in the long run.

 Remember, small changes can make a big difference.
 Start by introducing one new healthy habit a month to steadily improve your diet without feeling overwhelmed.
 Perhaps begin with a weekly walk to get moving and then slowly incorporate more fresh foods into your meals.
 Your mind and body will thank you!